 The Irish Rebellion of 1798 was led by Henry Joy McCracken, shortly after his release from Kilmainham.
 A failed rebellion in 1803 caused Robert Emmett’s incarceration.
 He was convicted of treason, hanged on Thomas Street, and beheaded.
 In 1848, William Smith O’Brien and Thomas Francis Meagher of the Young Irelanders were jailed in Kilmainham following another failed rebellion.
 (They were sent to Tasmania.)
 And many members of the Fenian Uprising of 1867 and its 1822 successor, “The Invincibles,” were jailed in Kilmainham.

-The Irish Citizens Army and the Irish Volunteers, both revolutionary groups, joined forces and on Easter Monday 1916 took over a number of government buildings.
-They declared themselves an independent Irish Republic, but were overwhelmed by British forces a week later.
-Kilmainham Gaol, which had been closed in 1910, was reopened specifically to house the hundreds of men and women captured as part of the Rising.
-Fourteen leaders of the rebellion were taken out to the Stonebreaker’s Yard to face the firing squad.
-One man, James Connolly, had been so badly wounded during the fighting that he could not walk out to the yard.
+The Irish Citizens Army and the Irish Volunteers, both revolutionary groups, joined forces.
+On Easter Monday in 1916 they took over government buildings.
+They declared themselves an independent Irish Republic, but one week later they were overwhelmed by British Forces.
+Gaol had been closed in 1910, and it was reopened to house the hundreds of men and women captured.
+Fourteen leaders of the rebellion faced the firing squad.
+One injured man, James Connolly, was carried on a stretcher, tied to a chair, and executed.

-Arguably the most famous ghostly visitation also took place during this period.
-As part of the restoration efforts, a volunteer was painting the dungeon area.
-All of a sudden, an unseen force blew him across the room and pinned him against the far wall.
-It took several minutes, but the man was able to fight free and escape the dungeon.
-Other volunteers found the shaken man, who flatly refused to ever set foot in the dungeon again.
+The most famous ghostly visitation took place around the same time.
+A volunteer was painting the dungeon area.
+Suddenly, an unseen force blew him across the room and pinned him against the far wall.
+The man had to fight to free himself and escape the dungeon.
+He refused to go back.